-Megan's Law is designed to provide information and notification to communities when potentially dangerous sex offenders moves into the neighborhood.
 The nature of the notification varies significantly from state to state, and even sometimes from community to community within a state.
-However, as a result of the system, every state now attempts to keep track of the residence of sex offenders, and to provide information to the public.
+However, every state now attempts to keep track of the residence of sex offenders and to provide to the public information about dangerous sex offenders.

 Megan's Laws are named after seven-year-old Megan Kanka, who was kidnapped, sexually assaulted, and murdered by a man who had two prior convictions for sexual offenses.
 The murderer had moved in across the street from Megan's family, which was unaware of his past history.